Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 What are dog anal glands?
 Not all dog owners are aware of the fact that dogs are equipped with anal glands.
-These are small glands found around the dog's anus at both sides.
-If we think of the dog's anus as a big clock, the anal glands will be found at approximately the 4 o' clock and the 8 o' clock position.
+These are small glands found around the dog's anus on both sides.
+If we think of the dog's anus as a big clock, the glands will be found at approximately the 4 o' clock and the 8 o' clock position.

 Dogs also learn about each other from sniffing the other dog's bottom.
 It is thought that tail wagging is meant to effectively help diffuse the smell of these glands.
-Friendly, extrovert dogs generally want others dogs to know about them.
+Friendly, extroverted dogs generally want other dogs to know about them.
 It's as if they are spreading business cards around.
-Shy, introvert dogs on the other hand instead will tuck their tail tight and discourage butt sniffing and the dispersal of information.
+Shy, introverted dogs on the other hand instead will tuck their tail tight and discourage butt sniffing and the dispersal of information.

 The smell can be overwhelming, quite similar to a dead, rotten animal covered with a can of anchovies.
-When I worked for the vet, I would get a whiff of this smell every now and then after the anal glands were purposely emptied by the technicians or when a dog was frightened.
-Obviously, dogs smell these anal gland emissions too, and this may cause them to become nervous at the vet simply because they detect the alarmed state of other dogs.
+When I worked for the vet, I would get a whiff of this smell every now and then after they were purposely emptied by the technicians or when a dog was frightened.
+Obviously, dogs smell these emissions too, and this may cause them to become nervous at the vet simply because they detect the alarmed state of other dogs.

-Is your dog a German Shepherd or a German shepherd mix?
+Is Your Dog a German Shepherd or a German Shepherd Mix?

 We have seen how in a healthy dog, anal glands fluids are elicited to secrete by the passage of firm stools.
 Problems start though when the stools aren't firm enough to allow the emptying of these glands or when the ducts become narrowed because of inflammation, or the fluid becomes thick because it accumulates and doesn't get expelled as it should.
 There are typically several progressive stages when this happens, but at times dog owners won't notice them distinctly.

-The glands become impacted with built-up fluid which accumulates and thickens and becomes pasty causing the glands to become distended.
+- Impaction: The glands become impacted with built-up fluid which accumulates and thickens and becomes pasty causing the glands to become distended.
 The dog feels discomfort and will try to empty the glands by scooting and/or repeatedly licking and biting the glands.
 When the dog scoots, he sits on the floor and drags his legs on a rough surface like a carpet or dirt.
 This often leads to that terrible fishy smell accompanied by an unsightly trail of brownish fluid that seems to coincidentally always take place on pale carpets.
 At this stage, the dog can be helped to gain relief by having the vet or vet tech simply empty the glands.

-If the glands are not drained, they may abscess (fill with pus which is made of dead bacteria and dead white blood cells ).
+- Abscess: If the glands are not drained, they may abscess (fill with pus which is made of dead bacteria and dead white blood cells ).
 This can be very painful and the dog may attempt to bite when touched.
 The dog may strain to defecate or may be reluctant to defecate because of the pain.
 The tail may be kept low.
 The dog may develop a fever.
 The swollen area will appear red at first and then later may turn deep purple.
-When an abscess takes place usually there are two outcomes:
+When an abscess takes place, usually there are two outcomes:

 - The body cannot fight the infection on its own causing the pus to accumulate which puts increased pressure on the skin and eventually causes the abscess to rupture with its contents bursting out of the skin.

-Unfortunately, in most cases, an anal abscess left untreated will rupture causing an unsightly hole from where bloody discharge may come out.
+- Rupture: Unfortunately, in most cases, an anal abscess left untreated will rupture causing an unsightly hole from where bloody discharge may come out.
 This often happens after the swollen gland starts turning purple.
 When gland bursts, dogs often feel relief because a good part of the pain was caused by the swelling, but they often need more complicated treatment at this point involving surgical drainage of the abscess, flushing, infusion with Panalog and the administration of oral antibiotics.

-Recurrent cases of anal gland impaction may require surgery to remove the anal glands.
+Recurrent cases of anal gland impaction may require surgery to remove the glands.
 However, prior to surgery dog owners should try a variety of solutions before going to such drastic measures.

-It is still uncertain what causes some dogs to develop anal gland problems, while others can go on a lifetime without any issues.
+It is still uncertain what causes some dogs to develop anal gland problems, while others can go a lifetime without any issues.
 Some predisposing factors have been found though.
 The following are dogs who are more likely to develop anal gland problems:

-- Smaller dog breeds such as chihuahuas, dachshunds and miniature/ toy poodles
+- Smaller dog breeds such as Chihuahuas, Dachshunds and Miniature/Toy Poodles

 - Obese dogs